Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 From this comparison, we observe that the Random Forest model demonstrates better performance.
 Therefore, we will proceed with using the Random Forest model's output for feature selection.

-## Feature Importance with using Random Forest, XGBoost and SHAP
+### 📌 Feature Importance with Random Forest, XGBoost, and SHAP

 ```python
 # Compute Random Forest feature importance